Meet Our Teaching Faculty

 Amanda VanderMeer

 Amanda VanderMeer graduated with high honors from Portland Community College’s Professional Music Program and has been playing and writing music for twenty-five years, touring the globe and releasing two studio albums.
 Since 2006, she has taught a wide range of ages in drums, piano, vocals, music theory, and songwriting.
 She plays drums in her current band Deathtrap America.
-Amanda teaches online private lessons in piano, drums, and voice, and is Co-Director of our All Star Band Program.
+Amanda teaches online private lessons in piano, drums, and voice.

 Back to top